 - any other issue which hampers the completion of the energy union and where the task force could contribute without duplicating the efforts of the European Council and/or existing groups

-The task force will regularly report to the President of the Commission, the European Council, the Energy Council and the European Parliament.
+It will regularly report to the President of the Commission, the European Council, the Energy Council and the European Parliament.
+Deliverables are expected on each of the areas of actions listed above.